The Protection Hearing

 What do I say if I do have to testify?

-- Your lawyer will ask you about your relationship with your abuser, the names and ages of your children, a brief history of the abuse, and what you want the judge to do.
+- The judge may ask you about your relationship with the abuser, the names and ages of your children, a brief history of the abuse, and what you want the judge to do.

 - If your abuser does not have a lawyer, he will also get to tell the judge what he thinks happened.

 - The judge will be watching both of you the whole time to see how you behave.
 If your abuser acts like a fool, do not act like a fool yourself.

 - The judge follows specific guidelines to determine the amount of child support.